-This stunning handcrafted antique solid silver bangle is made from a set of antique sterling silver sugar tongs.
-The original nature inspired pattern with leaves and tendrils form a raised pattern covering the majority of the piece.
+I've made this solid silver bangle from a set of antique sterling silver sugar tongs.
+The hand original hand engraved scrolling pattern can be seen across the majority of the piece.

-It bears the original hallmarks on the inside and the certificate from The Assay Office which accompanies the bangle confirms the original date of manufacture to be Sheffield 1902 - it's 119 years old!
+It bears the original hallmarks on the inside and the certificate from The Assay Office which accompanies the bangle confirms the original date of manufacture to be Sheffield 1910 - it's 111 years old.

-These are antique and as a result often have signs of a life well-lived which forms part of their character.
+This bangle is made from vintage silverware and as a result often has signs of its previous life which forms part of its character.

 What you get

 Each bangle will be accompanied by a change of use certificate from The Assay Office and comes boxed and ready to give as a gift.

 The internal diameter of the bangle is 6.8cm and this can be adjusted slightly to fit.

 The bangle measures 30mm at its widest point and 3.9mm at the narrowest and weighs 25.3g.

 Spoon rings originated in 17th century England and were originally used as wedding rings.
 Servants could not afford to have wedding rings made of precious metals so they would steal the silverware from the manor houses and have them turned into wedding rings.
 For a time you could tell who the servants were working for by the crest on their rings.